webmozarts/console-parallelization/UPGRADE.md

    - `::isValueRequiresQuoting()`
 - `::fetchItems()` can now return an `iterable` instead of `array`
 - `::getItemName()` can now take `null` for an unknown number of items
+- Ensures that if an item is given, then the processing is done in the main process.
+An item also cannot be passed to a child process (via the argument).

 ## New extension points